scottgl9/ios_ssl_proxy/docs/unknown_values.md

 	<key>aDsID</key>
 	<string>000919-05-b45534a8-fa23-4dfa-9ff7-0fcfa37c3d34</string>

+### X-Apple-AL-ID
+Header from tbsc.apple.com:
+X-Apple-AL-ID: 0F885791-FBCE-4269-A7B3-A84F24F895E7
+Also sent as header in request for host pXX-fmip.icloud.com: https://p15-fmip.icloud.com/fmipservice/findme/280584859/87cda23a7230769ef6aa1ded8a99a5d3e65b9d42/identityV3Session

 ### backupDeviceUUID
 Description: Used to associate an account's iCloud backup system to a given device.
 Value seems to be unique per device for all iCloud accounts
 Changes on software version update: unknown
-Changes on sign-in of an alternate icloud ID: NO Changes on factory reset: unknown
+Changes on sign-in of an alternate icloud ID: YES Changes on factory reset: NO
 Example from setup.icloud.com from my iPhone 6s+:

 	<key>backupDeviceUUID</key>